top of page

 Having said that, as musicians, we enjoy playing our musical instruments; learning a piece of music gives us a great sense of achievement, so why wouldn't we want to showcase the work we've done?
 And what about our audience?
 They've come to hear us because they both enjoy listening to music and wish to support us as musicians.

-In order to overcome this, try recording your music practice sessions.
+To overcome this, try recording your music practice sessions.
 I've mentioned in previous blogs the usefulness of recording ourselves since it's a good reminder of progress to go back and listen to old music recordings.
 By listening back to these recordings, we become accustomed to how we sound when we play.
-This is useful because while we perform we are too busy concentrating on reading the music to really sit back and listen to the quality of our sound.
+This is useful because while we perform we are too busy concentrating on reading the music to sit back and listen to the quality of our sound.

-If one of the reasons why you're apprehensive about playing music on-stage is due to the large audiences performances can bring, then why not try holding small concerts at home.
+If one of the reasons why you're apprehensive about playing music onstage is due to the large audiences performances can bring, then try holding small concerts at home.
 You've spent all this time learning that one piece of music, surely your family members would like to sit and hear the finished product.
-Even if it it only takes a few minutes to play through the song, having people purposely listen to you, especially those close to you, can be a great way of getting over that anxiety.
-Their supportive nature will also mean that if they wish to give critical feedback to you, it'll be given in a positive way, and they're only saying it because they want you to do well and play to the best of your ability, which they know you can do, even if you don't.
+Even if it only takes a few minutes to play through the song, having people purposely listen to you, especially those close to you, can be a great way of getting over that anxiety.
+Their supportive nature will also mean that if they wish to give critical feedback to you, it'll be given positively, and they're only saying it because they want you to do well and play to the best of your ability, which they know you can do, even if you don't.

-Don't forget that you can also combine this with the recording aspect and record the mini music performance as well.
+Don't forget that you can also combine this with the recording aspect and record the home concert performance as well.
 This will help with the mindful aspects of how we overcome stage fright, which is perhaps the most important part to understand.

 IT'S A STATE OF MIND